A General Framework for Bandit Problems Beyond Cumulative Objectives: Introduction

 \section{Introduction}

-\textbf{Background and motivation.} Consider a sequential decision making problem where at each stage one of $K$ independent alternatives is to be selected.
-When choosing alternative $i$ at stage $t$ (also referred to as time $t$), the decision maker receives a reward $X_t$ that is distributed according to some \emph{unknown} distribution $\Fi$, $i=1,\ldots,K$ and is independent of $t$.
-(To ease notation, we avoid indexing $X_t$ with $i$, and leave that implicit; the information will be encoded in the policy that governs said choices, which will be detailed in what follows.)
-At time $t$, the decision maker has accumulated a vector of rewards $(X_1,\ldots,X_t)$.
+Consider a sequential decision making problem where at each stage one of $K$ independent alternatives is to be selected.
+When choosing alternative $i$ at stage $t$ (also referred to as time $t$), the decision maker receives a reward $\Xt$ that is distributed according to some \emph{unknown} distribution $\Fi$, $i=1,\ldots,K$ and is independent of $t$.
+(Where unambiguous, we avoid indexing $X_t$ with $i$, and leave that implicit; the information will be encoded in the policy that governs said choices, which will be detailed in what follows.)
+At time $t$, the decision maker has accumulated a vector of rewards $(\Xt[1],\ldots,\Xt)$.
 In our setting, performance criteria are defined by a function $\Rbase$ that maps the reward vector to a real-valued number.
-As $\Rbase(X_1,\ldots,X_t)$ is a random quantity, we consider the accepted notion of expected performance, i.e., $\EE{\Rbase(X_1,\ldots,X_t)}$.
+As $\Rbase(X_1,\ldots,X_t)$ is a random quantity, we consider the accepted notion of expected performance, i.e., $\EE{\Rbase(\Xt[1],\ldots,\Xt)}$, assuming this expectation exists and is finite.
 An oracle, with full knowledge of the arms' distributions, will make a sequence of selections based on this information so as to maximize the expected performance criterion.
 This serves as a benchmark for any other policy which does not have such information a priori, and hence needs to learn it on the fly.
-The gap between the former (performance of the oracle) and the latter represents the usual notion of regret in the learning problem.
+The gap between the former (performance of the oracle) and the latter (performance of the policy) represents the usual notion of regret in the learning problem.